duaneking/duaneking.github.io/index.md

 ## Welcome to duaneking.github.io

-I just rediscovered this wonderful thing and plan to make updates as I can if mermaid is supported as that for me is the killer app.
+I just rediscovered this thing and hoped  to make updates as I can if mermaid is supported as that for me is the killer app.
+Thing is, Mermaid does not work and I feel lied to by gh.

 ### Mermaid?

-A checkin should be useful.
-Lets test if this renders well.
+Lets test if this renders.

 ```mermaid
   graph TD;